trilinos/trilinos.github.io/pages/about/building_with_cuda_support.md

 where _Tpath_ is the path at which a copy of Trilinos is available.

 This variable tells mpicxx to use nvcc_wrapper as the underlying compiler.
-NOte that nvcc_wrapper uses g++ as the default C++ host compiler.
+Note that nvcc_wrapper uses g++ as the default C++ host compiler.

 Below is a CMake configure script fragment to then configure Trilinos: